astronautlevel2/FontTool/README.md

 # FontTool
 This tool takes a font file with the format .bcfnt, which can be generated using the CTR SDK, and converts it into a CIA installable onto a 3DS system

-It requires 3dstool, ctrtool, and makerom to function.
+It requires 3dstool, ctrtool, and make_cia to function.

 ## Installing